frsl92/genai_ws_callcenter_operations/README.md

 ## Learning Objectives

-By participating in this hackathon, you will learn how to:
+During this hackathon, you’ll be able to:

+- Collaborate with your peers and learn from experts through challenge-based group sessions.
+- Get hands-on experience using Azure and Microsoft AI services to build intelligent apps.
+- Gain a deeper understanding of AI-powered development tools and use cases to apply to your organisation.

+Upon completing this workshop, participants will have:
--	Gain practical experience in deploying and managing Azure OpenAI services, including Large Language Models (LLMs).
+- Gained practical experience in deploying and managing Azure OpenAI services, including Large Language Models (LLMs).
--	Develop competencies in implementing intelligent document search capabilities using Azure AI.
+- Developed competencies in implementing intelligent document search capabilities using Azure AI.
--	Acquire the ability to set up and deploy a conversational AI interface with a sample chat application.
+- Acquired the ability to set up and deploy a conversational AI interface with a sample chat application.
--	Enhance your problem-solving skills by addressing real-world scenarios with AI-driven solutions.
+- Enhanced problem-solving skills by addressing real-world scenarios with AI-driven solutions.
--	Collaborate with other participants to tackle challenges and share insights.
+- Learned how to provide data to LLMs to tailor them to specific needs.
+- Developed an application using Azure AI Speech and Prompt Flow endpoint to assist call center agents in real-time.

 ## Requirements
 1. An Azure subscription